Jewish Edinburgh Now

 Edinburgh Hebrew Congregation also runs a Lunch Club for senior citizens held in the Community Centre every Thursday.

 Social and Cultural life

 The Jewish Literary Society, which was established over 125 years ago, continues to flourish, running a season of talks every year.
 During the Edinburgh Festival the synagogue also runs a Festival Open Day welcoming performers and visitors to the City.
-Jewish Festivals are celebrated with events such as special kiddushim, Seudahs, lunches, a communal Seder, and Friday Night dinners are held twice a year.
-The Community Centre Committee hold a variety of events – an annual Quiz, film nights, pre-Yom Tov coffee mornings, Picnic Walks in the surrounding country side and an annual Chanukah Dinner.
+Jewish Festivals are celebrated with events such as special kiddushim, Seudahs, lunches, a communal Seder, and Friday night dinners.
+The Community Centre Committee hold a variety of events – an annual quiz, a Burns Supper, film nights, pre-Yom Tov coffee mornings, picnic walks in the surrounding countryside and an annual Chanukah Dinner.
 And if you want to learn or improve your Yiddish there’s a friendly weekly class held for most of the year.

 Many fine cultural events are organised by the Edinburgh Jewish Cultural Centre